DEFRA/software-development-standards/standards/node.md

 * Update your version number inline with the [semantic versioning standard](https://semver.org/).

 ### Server framework
-* Our standard framework is currently [Hapi](https://hapijs.com/).
+* Our standard framework is [Hapi](https://hapijs.com/).
+* Be aware of the [Hapi support timeline](https://hapi.dev/support/#plans).
-* Our current standard version is Hapi 18.
+* Keep on the current major Hapi version.
-* At a minimum projects should be running Hapi 16.
+* Don't drop behind the lowest version available through Hapi commercial support.
+Projects older than this will be considered unmaintainable and unsupportable until brought up to an appropriate version.